epiccoleman/blog/_posts/2016-05-11-fabric-is-awesome.md

 fix.
 DevOps guy to the rescue!

-Of course, just as I was turning back to my computer, a realization hit me: "If this machine was misconfigured by the nightly update, then so are all the others.
+Of course, just as I was turning back to my computer, a realization hit me: "If _his_ machine was misconfigured by the nightly update... then so are all the others.
 Great."
 Then, a more _familiar_ thought: "It would sure be nice if there was some way to run those commands on every machine in the room that didn't involve ssh'ing into every box."

-Today was the right day to have that thought, because I had some downtime waiting on various processes to complete.
+Today was the right day to have that thought, because I had some downtime waiting on some builds.
 I knew there were solutions for this problem out there, but I was pretty sure the ones I had already heard of were going to be more work to set up than I wanted.
+I _could_ have run those commands as part of the nightly configuration update, but then I would have had to wait until the next day for it to be fixed everywhere, and since I only would have had to do it once, I would have had to remember to take that code out of the config repo the next morning.
+Suboptimal.

 So I Googled around, and found a Stack Overflow post where someone recommended Fabric.
 Here's the description, right from their website:

 > Fabric is a Python (2.5-2.7) library and command-line tool for streamlining
 > the use of SSH for application deployment or systems administration tasks.

-I haven't used Python much, but this seemed awesome enough that I was willing to try it out.
-Fabric is dirt simple: Install it (I used pip), and define functions in `fabfile.py`.
-Run `fab ${function_name}` in the same directory, and Fabric executes that function.
-This is cool on its own, but Fabric's api also has two methods called `local()` and `remote()`. `local()` takes a string with a shell command in it and executes it on the machine Fabric is running on. `remote()` is the same, but it executes the command you pass in on every server in
+I haven't used Python much, but this seemed simple enough that I was willing to try it out.
+Fabric is dirt simple:

+* Install it (I used `pip install fabric`),
+* define functions in `fabfile.py`.
+* Run `fab ${function_name}` in the same directory, and Fabric executes that function.

+This is pretty cool on its own, but Fabric's real magic comes from two methods called `local()` and `remote()`. `local()` takes a string with a shell command in it and executes it on the machine Fabric is running on. `remote()` is the same, but it executes the command you pass in on every server in